osg-htc/docs/docs/data/stashcache/install-cache.md

 Registering the Cache
 ---------------------

-To be part of the OSG StashCache Federation, your cache must be registered with the OSG.
+To be part of the OSDF, your cache must be registered with the OSG.
 You will need basic information like the resource name and hostname, and the administrative and security contacts.